tushartushar/taksidiotis/guide.md

 * If you're looking for an adrenaline rush the southern suburbs of Varkiza and Vouliagmeni offer lessons in many extreme sports such as: SUP, rowing , wind surf, surf, jet ski, sailing and many more.
 [click to see location](https://www.google.gr/maps/place/Varkiza,+Vari+166+72/@37.8175485,23.7817378,14z/data=!3m1!4b1!4m5!3m4!1s0x14a19525c364b6ff:0x77264baecded7346!8m2!3d37.8175503!4d23.7992474?hl=el)

+* If you are a hiking enthusiast, Mount Hymettus, culminating at 1026 kilometers, is located east of Athens, near the Zografou university campus.
+So skip the monument visits and get your dose of fresh air by climbing up the mountain and enjoying spectacular views of the city all the way to the sea.
+Make a day of it and try to reach Kaisariani Monastery, a Byzantine monastery dating back to 1100.

 ## Graffiti